DominicusBenacus/CarND-Advanced-Lane-Lines/writeup_template.md

 grad_y_binary = abs_sobel_thresh(img, orient='y', sobel_kernel=ksize, thresh=(65, 255))
 mag_binary = mag_thresh(img, sobel_kernel=ksize, mag_thresh=(65, 255))
 ```
 Of course there is a lot potential in define better thresholds but that could be a n endless game.
 So, for the difficult images it was sufficient.
-Below is shwon hor I combined the different binary results to get the best out of them.
+Below is shown how I combined the different binary threshhold results to get the best out of them.

 ```python
 # Combine the thresholds